North Georgia Honor Orchestra

 Participation Fee and Requirements

 A participation fee of $60 per student is due no later than Monday, September 16, 2019 (11:59 PM).
-Detailed information about submitting your participation fee will be provided in a follow-up email sent after you complete the participation confirmation form.
+Detailed information about submitting your participation fee will be provided in a follow-up email sent after you complete the participation confirmation form - This Form is Currently Closed.

 Participating students are required to complete the following forms, as required by university policy: